KNTaligadzhiev19/Math-Game/README.md

 ## Game
-> The program is made so that when you run it asks you if you want to play with a friend or with a computer.
-Once the user has selected the game mode, namely against a person or computer, the game field is displayed.
+> The program is made so that when you run it, it asks you if you want to play with a friend or against a computer.
+Once the user has selected the game mode, against a person or a computer, the game field is displayed.
 This is the picture is the playing field.
-As you can see it consists of squares with numbers on them, entering the number of the corresponding square the number is replaced by the sign of the player who is on the move.
+As you can see, it consists of squares with numbers on them, entering the number of the corresponding square, the number is replaced by the sign of the player that is on the move.
 When the conditions for a winner are met, the game ends and the winner is displayed.
-Only numbers from 1 to 9 are entered in the console, if a character or number outside this range is entered, an error message is displayed.
-When the game is over there is an option for a new game
+Only numbers from 1 to 9 are entered in the console, if a charracter or number outside this range is entered, an error message is displayed.
+When the game is over, there's an option for a new game

 ## Technologies
-> The technologies we used for our work were Microsoft Teams for communication, Git and GitHub for code storage and teamwork on the code, Visual Studio for the code editor, PowerPoint for preparing a presentation, Word for preparing documentation, and OneDrive for sharing files.
+> The technologies we used for our work are Microsoft Teams for communication, Git and GitHub for code storage and teamwork on the code, Visual Studio for the code editor, PowerPoint for preparing a presentation, Word for preparing documentation, and OneDrive for sharing files.

 ## Installation